ebuchman/blog/content/posts/bitcoin.md

 The dollar, which has since been captured, corrupted, and calcified, was perhaps once good art too.

+Some believe that Bitcoin's philosophy stems from a kind of [far-right market fundamentalism][politics-of-bitcoin].
+And surely there is some truth to that.
+But Bitcoin emerged in response to the reckless behaviour and moral hazard in the banking system that precipitated the Global Financial Crisis, which put many millions of people around the globe out of work, evaporated their life savings, and paid out massive bonuses to the architects of the collapse.
+Bitcoin draws its life force as much from a more left-wing tradition of open-source collectivism and Institutional economics as it does from say the Austrian or Chicago schools.
+Bitcoin is as much Elinor Ostrom as it is Friedrich Hayek!
+That is to say, [Bitcoin is for Progressives][bitcoin-progressives].

+## Monetary Institutions

 Like any monetary institution, Bitcoin is designed to nurture a kind of *trust* among the members of the society it serves.
 But it does so in a very different way from the monetary institutions of the nation states.
 Many of the problems we face today, of inequality and sustainability, can be traced back to the institutions of money.
+Not that these issues are caused by our monetary institutions per se, but that they are greatly amplified by them.
 How is money created?
 Who is it distributed to?
 What is it distributed for?

 Modern institutions of money have become enormously extractive and rent-seeking.
 They have brought about a tectonic decoupling between financial activity and the real socioeconomic activity of the human and natural world.
 Modern finance is notorious for its inherent instability and fragility,